mattorb/MakeMeStand/README.md

 <img src="https://github.com/user-attachments/assets/a448649c-ea32-46db-921a-168c3473de88" width="300">

 ## Why?
-1. To make repeated and frequent standing throughout the day an easier default than not.
+1. To make periodic standing throughout the day an easier default than not.
 1. I was looking for an excuse to explore writing tests for code that interacts with a BLE device, using the Blueconnect library, and building a status menu app with SwiftUI.

 **Pre-requisite:** Requires you to own the compatible powered desk with matching Linak [DPG] BLE controller.